CSCI-362-02-2016/TBD/README.md

 --testCase.txt file contains the details of each test case.

 Chapters 1, 2, 3, and 4 of term project published as pdf

 11/15 Notes
 Edits - "Calculates" in testcase.txt
 Put more info in report - class name
 Result should be 'pass'/'fail'

 Bigger edits
-Script should deal with rounding
+Script should deal with rounding with expected results calculated independently
 Call script from anywhere - run script at top level

 Final stuff
 Fault injections in src
 Comment code
 Finished report with everything in it
 Poster (SSM Poster Session - ready)
 Presentation (20-25min, >5min each person) - spanning whole semester experience - no script demo